-Prerequisite: ESL E150 or permission of the instructor.
+Prerequisite: ESL E150 or permission of the instructor

 A speech improvement course to help advanced-level non-native speakers of English communicate more effectively in academic and professional settings.
 Focus is on accent reduction and developing communication strategies through listening discrimination and pronunciation exercises; self-analysis practice, peer observation and interaction, and oral presentations.
 One hour laboratory/tutorial practice required per week.
+Intermediate and Advanced ESL courses carry foreign language credit.
+A maximum of 12 credits of ESL courses may be applied as open-elective credits in the General Studies degree program.